 Please avoid freezing your sour cream and cottage cheese, as it can adversely affect the creamy texture and all-natural flavor of the product.Daisy Brand

 Green Valley Creamery agrees (GV):

-We do not recommend freezing our lactose-free yogurt, kefir, sour cream and cream cheese.
+We do not recommend freezing our lactose-free yogurt, kefir, sour cream and cream cheese.Green Valley Creamery

 And they are right.
 Freezing affects the consistency of sour cream.
 After thawing, instead of the smooth texture you’re used to, it becomes grainy and separated.

-As I already mentioned, this dairy product works just fine in most (if not all) cooked and baked dishes.
-That’s because in those dishes, you mix it with a bunch of other ingredients, and then cook the whole thing, changing its texture once again.
+As I already mentioned, this dairy product works just fine in many cooked and baked dishes.
+That’s because, in those dishes, you mix it with a bunch of other ingredients, and then cook the whole thing, changing its texture once again.

-And if you have none right now, no worries, as I’ll give you some ideas later in the article.
+And if you don’t have any right now, no worries.
+I’ll give you some ideas later in the article.